floweredscarf/su25/about.md

 students benefit by seeing the question and the answer.

 #### Ed Etiquette
--   **Search before posting.**: Your question may have already been answered by us or other students in the past.
+-   **Search before posting**: Your question may have already been answered by us or other students in the past.
 Reading other  students' posts will let you refine your question, and gives us more time to answer new questions.
 -   **Try to avoid open-ended or vague questions such as**: "How does Java work?" or "How come the solution to a discussion      problem is this?".
 If you walk us through your thoughts and reference specific lines that you find confusing, we can better address the problem you are facing.
 Being specific helps us uncover any misunderstandings that you may have.
--   **Post questions about assignments as public follow-ups on the corresponding assignment post.**: For example, post your questions about Lab 1 under the Lab 1 post.
+-   **Post questions about assignments as public follow-ups on the corresponding assignment post**: For example, post your questions about Lab 1 under the Lab 1 post.
 If your question is too detailed or revealing to fit as a follow-up, your question would be better answered during office hours.
--   **No follow-up +1's.**:  Instead, you should use the heart button on a question/follow-up.
+-   **No follow-up +1's**:  Instead, you should use the heart button on a question/follow-up.
 Excessive +1 follow-ups clutter the post and make it more difficult to get to the unresolved follow-ups.
 -   **If you want a reply on a follow-up, mark it as unresolved**, or we may not see it.

 For more detailed information, please read over the [Ed policies and guidelines.](guides/ed/index.md)